oehme/xtext-maven-example/README.md

 xtext-maven-example
 ===================

-A step-by-step example on how to build Xtext languages with Maven
+This is the accompanying material for my [blog post](http://mnmlst-dvlpr.blogspot.de/2014/08/building-xtext-languages-with-maven-and.html) on how to build Xtext languages with Maven and Gradle.